 I’ve been a freelance design studio owner while living in Denver for almost a year now, so I know how tough it can be to work from your home every day.

 After using a shared workspace in Denver, my productivity immediately shot up, and I started looking forward to working each day.
 These are just a few of the benefits of coworking spaces.

-Here are all of the most amazing coworking spaces in Denver!
+Here are all of the most amazing coworking spaces in Denver.

 Easily, one of the top coworking spaces in Denver (and worldwide) is WeWork.
 This globally recognized company blew up in popularity a few years ago and has become an easy place to work as a remote worker ever since.